Masters Level Clinical Training in Systemic Family and Couple Psychotherapy

 Programme Aims

-This programme will deliver a professional training at postgraduate level in Family and Systemic Psychotherapy leading to UKCP registration.
-This professional qualification will be accredited by AFT and assure that graduates are fit for safe and effective practice as Systemic Psychotherapists in NHS, social care, voluntary or independent practice.
+This programme will deliver a professional training at postgraduate level in Systemic Family and Couple Psychotherapy leading to UKCP registration.
+This professional qualification will be accredited by AFT and assure that graduates are fit for safe and effective practice as Systemic Psychotherapists in the NHS, social care, voluntary or independent practice.
 It will equip graduates to undertake systemic psychotherapeutic work with individuals and people in family and relational groups in accordance with the AFT and UKCP Codes of Ethics and Practice.

-• An understanding of wider systems and their impact on individual and family life, and an ability to include this perspective in work with clients.
+• An advanced understanding of wider systems and their impact on individual and family life, and an ability to include this perspective in work with clients.

 • An ability to organise work and manage organisational tasks and liaison efficiently and effectively.